← Finlynq

 Does Finlynq enforce zero-based budgeting like YNAB?

-No. Finlynq supports category budgets but is not built around a single opinionated method.
-If the give-every-dollar-a-job discipline is the reason you would use YNAB, YNAB does that better.
+No. Finlynq supports category budgets, but it isn't built around one opinionated method.
+If the give-every-dollar-a-job discipline is the whole reason you'd use YNAB, YNAB does that better.

 Can Finlynq sync my bank like YNAB does?